Toash/defense-roguelite/item/readme.txt

 Item effects define the behaviour when items get used

-Item contexts pass in general informatino to the effects so they can be used.
+Item contexts pass in general information to the Item Effects to be used accordingly.
+For ex.
+Root
+User
+Spawn position
+etc..

 Player item usage flow:
    HotbarContainer